ministryofjustice/hmpps-template-typescript/README.md

 Copy this folder, update all the existing namespace references, and submit a PR to the CloudPlatform team.
 Further instructions from the CloudPlatform team can be found here: <https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide>

-## Renaming from HMPPS Template Kotlin - github Actions
+## Renaming from HMPPS Template Typescript - github Actions

 Once the new repository is deployed.
 Navigate to the repository in github, and select the `Actions` tab.
 Click the link to `Enable Actions on this repository`.